 Could I have waited a month for fresh peach season?
 Maybe

-Do I have the patience of a toddler and want this now?
+Do I have the patience of a child and want this now?
 Most definitely

 Bourbon Peach Cobbler?
 Divine